How to Access Property Records in Vermont

 Property Descriptions and Boundaries in Vermont

 Every piece of real property in Vermont has a legal property description.
-These descriptions have map coordinates, boundaries, and other information, like natural landmarks, making them easy to find.
-They appear in property records like deeds, appraisals, mortgages, building permits, and others.
+These descriptions include map coordinates, boundaries, and other information, such as natural landmarks, making them easy to find.
+They appear in property records such as deeds, appraisals, mortgages, building permits, and others.

 Surveys and Land Measurements